JoaqSnow/joaqsnowceamls26.github.io/pages/about-me.md

   image: /assets/Profile pic.png
   linkedin: https://www.linkedin.com/in/joaquin-snowden-a482a228a/
   bio: |
-    Bonjour I an Joaquin, a Mechatronics Engineer student in the CEAMLS SAIRI program!!
+    Bonjour I am Joaquin (WA-keen), a Mechatronics Engineer student in the CEAMLS SAIRI program!!

     I Am pursuing a career in Project Management concentrating in the construction field; with the main goal of creating and running my own training facility called " Temple Fitness/Run".